Vlacross/dauto/README.md

-This repo is intended to hold a personal guide on hoe to host a website on an ec2.
+This repo is intended to hold a personal guide on how to host a website on an ec2.

 My intention was to set up a personal live development server so that I can host websites before releasing them to production.
 This would allow me to test the site on multiple devices and observe how the site interacts live.